This post may contain affiliate links. Please read my disclosure.

 - Place mint leaves, lime juice, honey and rum to a cocktail shaker.
 Use a muddler to gently muddle the mint leaves, but don't muddle too much or you'll break up the leaves.

 - Add the mango puree and mix until combined.
-Fill two glasses ⅔ of the way full with the mango mixture and ice.
+Strain into a glass filled with ice.

-- Top with club soda.
-Add extra mint leaves, mango cubes and lime for garnish.
+- Top with club soda (about 2 oz).
+Add extra mint leaves, mango and lime for garnish.

 Notes